-15 Limits to cross-gender viewing and searches Auditor Overall Determination: Exceeds Standard Auditor Discussion Evidence Reviewed: Policies 301.010, 301.055, 202.045; Control Tactics Lesson Plan/ Training Objectives/Training Records; PREA Online Refresher Training Records; FTO Training Records for Searches; Limits to Cross-Gender Viewing and Searches/ Transgender Training; Transgender Policy & Pat Search Training Records; Observations During Site Visit; Information Obtained from Interviews.
+115.15 Limits to cross-gender viewing and searches Auditor Overall Determination: Exceeds Standard Auditor Discussion Evidence Reviewed: Policies 301.010, 301.055, 202.045; Control Tactics Lesson Plan/ Training Objectives/Training Records; PREA Online Refresher Training Records; FTO Training Records for Searches; Limits to Cross-Gender Viewing and Searches/ Transgender Training; Transgender Policy & Pat Search Training Records; Observations During Site Visit; Information Obtained from Interviews.

 115.15(a)(c): Policy 301.010 clearly defines the terminology used in the policy related to searches and requires that except in exigent circumstances, a strip search shall be conducted by a staff member of the same gender as the individual being searched.
-The facility indicates there have been no cross-gender strip or cross-gender visual body cavity searches of individuals in the last 12 months.
+The PAQ indicated that the facility does conduct cross-gender searches, however they indicated that no cross-gender strip or cross-gender visual body cavity searches of individuals were conducted in the last 12 months.
+The PAQ entry was an error.
+Subsequent interviews with the PCM verified that the facility does not permit crossgender searches, absent exigent circumstances.
 The policy requires that if a staff person at any MN DOC facility performs an opposite gender unclothed body search, an incident report must be written and maintained in an electronic file by the watch commander.
 All searches must avoid unnecessary force, embarrassment, or indignity to the subject.
 Interviews with watch commanders, supervisors, and random staff confirmed that opposite-gender strip or visual body cavity searches have not occurred within the audit period; however, they are aware that should a search of this nature be necessary, it must be documented in an incident report.
 Interviews with medical staff confirmed that there had been no cross-gender strip or cross-gender visual body cavity searches conducted by the medical department within the audit period.

-115.15(b): MCF-SCL does not house female individuals, and this standard is non- applicable to this facility.
+115.15(b): MCF-FRB does not house female individuals, and this standard is not applicable to this facility.

 115.15(d): Policy 301.055 requires that individuals be allowed to shower, perform bodily functions, and change clothing without non-medical staff of the opposite gender viewing the breasts, buttocks, or genitalia, except in exigent circumstances or when such viewing is incidental to routine cell checks.
 The policy further requires that staff/non-staff of the opposite gender announce their presence when entering a housing unit using the opposite-gender staff tone.
 This staff tone is an electronic button pressed each time a person of the opposite gender enters a housing unit, and the tone is the same throughout all MN DOC facilities.
 Individuals are made aware of this staff tone and its purpose during intake and in writing through the facility handbook.
-The facility has a doorbell installed at the entrance of every living unit except for the Segregation Unit.
-The Control Officer makes the opposite gender announcement over the intercom when a female staff enters the unit.
-The auditor observed the opposite-gender announcement being made by use of the doorbell and over the intercom throughout the site visit.
+This electronic tone/bell is present at the entry of all housing units.
+The auditor observed the opposite-gender announcement being made by use of the electronic tone.
 During the facility tour, the auditor inspected the showers and toilet areas.
 All showers are individual occupancy and have either a shower curtain or a door.
-Each cell is equipped with a toilet and sink.
+Camera views throughout the facility were checked from the control room monitors.
+All cameras near or in a bathroom area were observed by the auditor who found none were able to view the areas where individuals may be in a state of undress.
+Cells that are used for self-harm watches are posted with officers and trained incarcerated aides of the same gender